 US oil may retest resistance at $76.14

-Even though the trend develops in slow pace, it looks extremely strong, in view of its wave structure.
-A correction may be limited to $74.14.

-On the daily chart, the contract is expected to rise towards $78.47, as it has cleared a resistance at $74.42, the 50% projection level of an upward wave C from $57.25.
+On the daily chart, the contract is expected to rise towards $78.47, as it has broken a resistance at $74.42, the 50% projection level of an upward wave C from $57.25.

-Based on this wave count and the projection analysis, oil may eventually extend its gains to $91.59.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.